RivaD2/riva-portfolio/README.md

 * credit to Google images for `Project.js page` header image
 * https://www.youtube.com/watch?v=U7ACjZpk-jk for the code on how to build a falling arrow with pure CSS3 Animation effect
 * For svg creation: https://danmarshall.github.io/google-font-to-svg-path/
-* Parallax Scroll provided by another developer, my boyfriend and super teacher, Anthony van Winkle.
+* Parallax Scroll provided by another developer